TuftsWeatherExtreme/NEXRADTurbulencePrediction/model_training/README.md

 **Notes**:
 - We designed this class to optimize for a slower initialization but faster 'get_item` time.
 This meant we did the proecssing into features and label during initialization to be able to get fast indexing.
-- Note that in order to maintain the benefits of compression, we ensure that
+- Note that in order to maintain the benefits of compression, we ensure that only one compressed file is decompressed at a time.
--
+- There are currently prints to standard output to give progress updates (specifically in the init).
+After every 1000 inputs added to the dataloader, the total count of items added is reported.

 ## Training and Testing the Model - [train_and_test_model.py](train_and_test_model.py)